-In 1972, the Department of Natural Resources (DNR), whose duties now reside within the Department of Environmental Protection (DEP), issued Order No. 15 adopting, "Rules and Regulations Governing the Exploration for Hydrocarbons in the Big Cypress Area."
+In 1972, the Department of Natural Resources (DNR), whose duties now reside within the Florida Department of Environmental Protection (DEP), issued Order No. 15 adopting, "Rules and Regulations Governing the Exploration for Hydrocarbons in the Big Cypress Area."
 These Special Field Rules for the Big Cypress Swamp are now contained in Rule 62C-30.005, Florida Administrative Code (F.A.C.).
 Order 15 also established the Big Cypress Swamp Advisory Committee (BCSAC) and specified its purpose, composition and duties.
-Today, the provisions establishing the composition and purpose of the BCSAC are adopted at Section 377.42, Florida Statutes (F.S.).
+The provisions establishing the composition and purpose of the BCSAC are adopted at section 377.42, Florida Statutes (F.S.).

 To ensure compliance with all requirements for obtaining a permit to drill and explore for hydrocarbons in the Big Cypress Swamp area, each application shall be reviewed by the BCSAC.
 If site-specific conditions require, the committee may recommend that additional procedures, safeguards, or conditions which are necessary to protect the integrity of the Big Cypress Area be required as a condition to the issuance of a permit.
 The committee may make recommendations; however, decisions to issue or deny permits are under the responsibility of DEP in accordance with applicable laws and regulations.
 The committee shall administer this section pursuant to the laws of the state, and the rules and orders of the department which apply generally to oil and gas.